SriramAtmakuri/fullstack-assessmentSriram/README.md

 ---

-### Bug 5 — Home page `Product` interface missing several fields
+## Bug 5 — Home page `Product` interface missing several fields

 **File:** `app/page.tsx`

-The local `Product` interface in the home page only defined 5 fields: `stacklineSku`, `title`, `categoryName`, `subCategoryName`, and `imageUrls`.
-Fields like `featureBullets`, `retailerSku`, and `retailPrice` were absent.
-Since products are serialized via `JSON.stringify` and passed to the detail page, TypeScript had no type-level awareness of these fields on the home page side.
-With `strict: true` in `tsconfig.json`, this is a real type gap.
+The local `Product` interface on the home page only had 5 fields: `stacklineSku`, `title`, `categoryName`, `subCategoryName`, and `imageUrls`.
+Fields like `featureBullets`, `retailerSku`, and `retailPrice` were all missing.
+Since products get serialized via `JSON.stringify` and passed to the detail page, TypeScript had no type-level awareness of those fields on the home page side which is a real gap with `strict: true` in `tsconfig.json`.

-**Fix:** Added all three missing fields to the home page `Product` interface to match the full shape returned by the API.
+**Fix:** I added all three missing fields to match the full shape returned by the API.

 ```ts
 interface Product {